 Here are five leading no-cost apps, plus a few issues to consider before jumping on the free bandwagon.

-- Skype.
-Skype provides cheap, internet-reliant telecommunications services, letting you make free one-on-one phone or video calls to other Skype users and cheap calls to land landlines anywhere in the world.
-If you need en masse video conferencing abilities, group video calling is available for $8.99 a month per employee via the Skype Manager software.
+Skype provides cheap, internet-reliant telecommunications services, letting you make free one-on-one phone or video calls to other Skype users and cheap calls to landlines anywhere in the world.
+If you need en masse video conferencing abilities, group video calling is available via the Skype Manager software for a small monthly fee.

-- WordPress.
-Can't afford to hire a web designer?
+Can’t afford to hire a web designer?
 WordPress is a one-stop shop whose free themes and plugins provide all the tools you need to build a website or a blog.
-WordPress will even host your site for free (in exchange for some ad placement space).
+WordPress will even host your site for free (in exchange for some ad-placement space).
 For more information, see “5 Things About WordPress Your Small Business Needs to Know.”